Red Tide-Related Hotlines and Information Sources

 Hotlines and Reporting Sites for Effects on Humans

-If you would like to report health issues related to exposure to red tide, please call the Florida Poison Information Center at 800-222-1222.
+If you believe you’re experiencing health effects from contact with red tide, please call 800-222-1222 for immediate assistance from a health care professional.
 Additional information on the health effects of Florida red tide can be found on the Florida Department of Health website.

 If you would like to speak with someone in your local health department, please use the link below for contact information.